prendradjaja/ebfpp/README.md

 See [here][ebfpp] for more information on EBF++, a language developed by Pandu Rendradjaja, John Tran, and John Wilkey.

-## Dependencies
-- underscore
-- jison

 ## Getting started
 ### Requirements
 - `gcc` and `make` (For running BF code.
 Not necessary for running the EBF++ compiler itself.)
 - `npm`

+### First steps
 There are a couple of aliases in `aliases.sh`.
 Let's start by sourcing those:

     . aliases.sh

+Next, install the necessary packages:

+    npm install

 Now let's compile `demo-1.ebf` with the `compile` alias:

     compile demo-1.ebf > demo-1.bf

-To run this program, you'll need a BF interpreter.
-Unfortunately, even a language as simple as BF has a wide range of implementation-specific behaviors.
-Our favorite implementation is [bff4] by Oleg Mazonka, so (for best results) please use it when running our code.
+The result is the BF program `demo-1.bf`.
+To run this, you'll need a BF interpreter.
+For convenience, [bff4] by Oleg Mazonka is included.
+You'll have to compile it first, however:

-For convenience, `bff4.c` is included in this repo.
-Compile the interpreter
-with:

     make interpreter

-It should compile very quickly.
 Now you can run the demo program!

     bf < demo-1.bf

 You should see five dots appear in your terminal.

+### Next...
+You only need to compile the interpreter (`make interpreter`) once.
+In the future, you can just use `bf` (assuming you've sourced `aliases.sh`).
+To compile and run in one command, use:

+    compile some-file.ebf | bf

 ## Tests